OtoJauja/AsteroidGame/README.md

 # AsteroidGame
-Retro asteroid game I made in University
+Retro asteroid game I made at University
+A video of a demo for the game - https://www.youtube.com/watch?v=nkYGZX7_LNw